Each year in the UK, lung cancer is responsible for more deaths than bowel and breast cancers combined.

 It’s easier to quit with someone else as you can support each other.
-You can also start networking with others on our Facebook page Quit with Us.
+You can also start networking with others on social media.
 You may find some hints and tips for yourself or offer some great ideas to someone else who’s stuck.

 The NHS Help Me Quit service is available free across Wales and is provided by a stop smoking expert.
 There are three types of support sessions available:

 - Groups with other smokers who want to be smoke free

 - 1:1 sessions in person

 - 1:1 sessions over the telephone

 Free Nicotine Replacement Therapy (NRT) or medication is available to help you manage your withdrawal symptoms.